rintnetwork/front-end/src/content/contributing/index.md

 ## How decisions about the site are made {#how-decisions-about-the-site-are-made}

-Decisions about individual PRs, design evolution and major upgrades are made by a team from across the Reyna Network ecosystem.
+Decisions about individual PRs, design evolution and major upgrades are made by a team from across the Reyna Limited ecosystem.
 This team includes project managers, developers, designers, marketing and communications, and subject matter experts.
 Community input informs every decision: so please raise questions in issues, submit PRs, or contact the team:

 - [website@reyna.network](mailto:website@reyna.network)
 - [@reynanetwork](https://twitter.com/reynanetwork)